YahooArchive/cronshot/README.md

 ## Middleware

-The `saveMiddleware` option accepts a function that can be used to manipulate/save a screenshot image.
+The `saveMiddleware` option accepts one or more functions that can be used to manipulate/save a screenshot image.

 Below are the current middleware functions available:

-`imagemagick` - Converts a screenshot to a transparent image
+`imagemagick` - Manipulates a screenshot and saves the result to the local filesystem (accepts a `gmCommands` option that allows you to pass one or more commands)

 `mobstor` - Saves to the Yahoo!
 Mobstor Cloud